A lot of lunch boxes and bags are made with PVC or other plastics that can contain hormone-disrupting chemicals like BPA and phthalates.

 It’s reasonable to want your lunch box to be resistant to water and stains since you might have to deal with spills and you definitely don’t want to end up with a moldy lunch bag.

-DWR is made using PFAS, which have been nick-named “forever chemicals” because they can’t be broken down by our bodies or the environment.
-PFAS are known toxins and are linked to a wide variety of serious health concerns, including cancer, reproductive and developmental problems, metabolic dysfunction, immune dysfunction, and more.
+PFAS have been nicknamed “forever chemicals” because they can’t be easily broken down by our bodies or the environment.
+They are known toxins and are linked to a wide variety of serious health concerns, including cancer, reproductive and developmental problems, metabolic dysfunction, immune dysfunction, and more.
 You don’t want this stuff around your food if you can avoid it!

 Most synthetic fabrics are inherently water-resistant and relatively easy to clean, and most natural fabrics like organic cotton or linen can be put into the washing machine.
 Therefore there’s really no reason for these toxicants to be added to our lunch bags.
 If you want to add a natural and non-toxic water-resistant finish to your lunch bag, you can use this wax bar from Rawganique.